LH Surge Before Your Period – Why Does This Happen?

 Additionally, if your baseline LH levels are naturally higher than average, it is possible for any slight fluctuation to cause an LH test to yield a positive or higher than average result – leading you to believe that your LH levels are surging a second time.

 Individual LH levels can vary dramatically among women.
 However, there are general LH thresholds that are considered “normal”.
-Here’s a brief look at what you can expect your LH levels to be when they are at their lowest, highest, and baseline level.
+Here’s a brief look at what you can expect your LH levels to be when they are at their lowest, highest, and baseline levels.

 For the purposes of this article, LH ranges from the Mayo Clinic Laboratories were used.
 However, please note that ranges may vary among individual laboratories.